danbev/learning-edge-computing/README.md

    |IoT Device|<-+                                        |                   |
    +----------+                                           +-------------------+
 ```
-An edge server is server or computer that is located where, or close to where,
+An edge server is compute resource located where, or close to where,
 data is being generated.
 So it receives data from IoT devices like sensors and
 can store, process, or send the data to the cloud (or all three I guess).
 But
 data does not need to be sent to the cloud and might be processed by the edge
-server itself.
+compute resources itself.

 I initialy thought of the edge compute resources as a normal server in a rack
 for example, but these can be small dedicated devices (small single board